AppreciationEngine/ae-connect-wordpress/README.txt

 AE JS sign on links and popups configurable via shortcodes and widgets

 Dont have an AE Account?
-Signup for free <a href="https://get.theappreciationengine.com/">here</a>!
+Signup for free at https://get.theappreciationengine.com/!

 == Installation ==